Earn $350 with two new eligible registered plans.*

 How a down payment affects the total cost of your mortgage

-While you're only required to make one of the minimum down payments we outlined above, you might decide to make a larger down payment.
-Why?
+While you're only required to make the applicable minimum down payments outlined above, you might decide to make a larger down payment.
 Making a larger down payment can help you:

 • Qualify to buy a more expensive home